soul4rent/AWBW-Map-Checklist/README.md

 For A ranks and above, ranking maps is extremely difficult due to the complexity of competative play.

+Exceptions apply to many of the list items.

 ## Standard C Rank Map Checklist
 - Is the map mirrored in some form?
 - Are there no contested bases?